Developer utility

 When a callback URL, API request, or analytics link gets long, it becomes hard to see which part is actually wrong.
 A URL parser helps by splitting the string into protocol, origin, path, fragment, and query parameters so you can spot malformed encoding, missing keys, repeated values, or unexpected redirects much faster.

 This tool is especially useful for auth redirects, debugging third-party integrations, reviewing query strings, and checking callback URLs before shipping.
-For nearby workflows, pair it with URL Encoder & Decoder, cURL to Fetch, and JWT Decoder.
+For nearby workflows, pair it with URL Encoder & Decoder, cURL to Fetch Converter, and JWT Decoder.
+For a deeper walkthrough, open the URL Parser guide.

 Why decode query params